sap-tutorials/sap-build-apps/tutorials/codejam-10-action-post/codejam-10-action-post.md

     Click **Submit**.
 The process continues to update the status of the order, and then completes.

-7. Check the process in the monitor tab (make sure you change the filter so it shows completed processes), and you can see all the steps completed.
+7. Check the process in the monitor tab (make sure you change the filter so it shows completed processes), and you can see all the steps completed -- including the update of your order in our CAP service.

     ![Process complete](testapp6.png)